Yuoa/CS211_Pacman/README.md

 # Pacman on Mangoboard

-This is final project repository for POSTECH CSED211 on 2017 fall Semester.
+This is final project repository for POSTECH CSED211 on 2017 fall semester.

 ## Branch description